squandor/pytut.github.io/_posts/Basics/2020-11-16-For-Loops-in-Python.md

 ('a', 1)
 ('b', 2)
+('c', 3)
-('c', 3){% endhighlight %}
+{% endhighlight %}
 Break and Continue in Python
 Now you know how to iterate over sequences in Python.
 We also have loop control statements to customize what happens when the loop runs: {% highlight python %}
+break
-break{% endhighlight %} and {% highlight python %}
+{% endhighlight %} and {% highlight python %}
+continue
-continue{% endhighlight %}.
+{% endhighlight %}.
 The Break Statement
 The {% highlight python %}
+break
-break{% endhighlight %} statement is used to stop the loop immediately.
+{% endhighlight %} statement is used to stop the loop immediately.
 When a {% highlight python %}
+break
-break{% endhighlight %} statement is found, the loop stops and the program returns to its normal execution beyond the loop.
+{% endhighlight %} statement is found, the loop stops and the program returns to its normal execution beyond the loop.
 In the example below, we stop the loop when an even element is found.
 {% highlight python %}
 >>> my_list = [1, 2, 3, 4, 5]